jafaul/KindaThreads/README.md

 200 OK: Returns comment details.

-404 NOT FOUND: Comment/Post/User/Post by User/ does not exist by specified ID
+404 NOT FOUND: Comment/Post/User/Post by User/ does not exist by the specified ID

 422 Validation Error: Authorization is required